Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Space-efficient footprint with a surprisingly roomy seat Not the plushest option for all-day lounging
+Space-efficient frame with a roomy usable seat Not the plushest choice for all-day lounging

 Tight back supports a more upright posture Seat depth can feel long for petite users

-Reversible cushions simplify rotation and upkeep Less head/neck cradling than divided-back recliners
+Reversible cushions simplify rotation Less head and neck cradling than recliners

-Accent pillows included for small fit adjustments Fewer “recline-like” comfort positions
+Accent pillows help with small fit adjustments Fewer recline-like comfort positions

 Details